 Many opt for monthly direct debit schemes from high street opticians which include lenses, solution and aftercare appointments for one fixed fee.
 These can offer good value but may also be beaten by buying lenses and solutions online for less and paying for aftercare separately, so do check.

-For example, at the time of writing, 1-Day Acuvue moist lenses cost £40/month on Specsavers' monthly scheme, or £43/month on Boots' scheme.
-Yet you can get them online for around £330 for a year's supply at the time of writing.
+For example, at the time of writing, 1-Day Acuvue moist lenses cost £43/month on Boots' monthly scheme.
+Yet you can get them online for around £400 for a year's supply at the time of writing.
 Tesco offers contact lens aftercare for £15.
-So factor in the aftercare and you can still save £30-£60.
+So factor in the aftercare and you can still save £101.

 However, many high street opticians also include money off glasses, free sight test, plus annual health checks so it can be cost effective if you use all the extras on offer.